o-RDS/o-rds-website/src/content/docs/backend-server/api-keys.md

 Unlike Tremendous, we don't need to worry about different server URLs for dev vs production, but it's here for consistency.

 We have provided a blank environment file ([.env.development](../.env.development)) which has all the necessary keys, but just needs the values.
-Once you've filled out all the neceesary fields, change the name to "**.env**" and gitignore will ignore it upon the next commit.
+Once you've filled out all the necessary fields, change the name to "**.env**" and gitignore will ignore it upon the next commit.